zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/displaying-content/using-fragments/managing-page-fragments.md

 **Edit**: change the name or description for the collection.

 **Export**: Download a `.zip` file containing all Page Fragments in the Collection without exporting any Collection data.
-To export the Collection with Collection data, select the *Export* option from the Actions Menu next to the *Collections* heading and select a Collection or multiple Collections to export.
+To export the Collection with Collection data, select the *Export* option from the Actions Menu next to the *Collections* heading and choose one or more Collections to export.
 Each collection exports in a separate `.zip` file.

 **Import**: Select a `.zip` file to upload with additional Page Fragments.
 If you want to replace an existing collection, make sure the box is checked for *Overwrite Existing Files*.
-You can import a Collection that was created in Liferay Portal, a Collection created using external tools, or Page Fragments without a Collection.
+You can import a Collection that was created in Liferay DXP, a Collection created using external tools, or Page Fragments without a Collection.

 ```note::
 Exporting and importing Page Fragments is the preferred way to share code or bring it into your Site.